Cashu-TS - v3.5.0

 If your message doesn't fit the format, the commit-msg hook will prevent the commit.

-If your commit fails the commitlint check, don't worry—you don't have to retype it!
+If your commit fails the commitlint check, you don't need to retype it.

-This runs npm run uninstall-hooks and npm install.
+• pre-push: runs repository-wide npm run check-lint and npm run check-format.

 The repo includes a convenience script: